mrcavalcanti/mosaicoo/docs/sources/administration/configuration.md

 ### rudderstack_write_key

-If you want to track Grafana usage via Rudderstack specify _your_ Rudderstack Write Key here.
+If you want to track Mosaicoo usage via Rudderstack specify _your_ Rudderstack Write Key here.
 The `rudderstack_data_plane_url` must also be provided for this feature to be enabled.
 By default this feature is disabled.